Table of Contents

-Who Can Suffer From Water Intoxication?
+Who Can Suffer from Water Intoxication?

 Just as children are far more likely to have extreme reactions than adults, the same goes young and small canines.

-Dogs that love to play with water
+Dogs that love to play with or in water

 Most dogs love playing in the water.
 While it’s a joy to watch them having such a great time swimming in the lake or biting at the stream of water from the hose pipe, you’ve got to be wary of accidental poisoning.

 Experts have noted that this is due to a faster metabolism, resulting in the excess water absorbing into the body even more quickly.

-Common Symptoms of Water Intoxication in Dogs
+Common Symptoms of Water Intoxication

 Some of the first symptoms to occur are: